 As you may have noticed, all our featured products have multiple benefits in addition to controlling smelly odors.
 Therefore, it’s worth opting for a shampoo that can offer specific benefits for your pup.
 For instance, your dog may suffer from dry skin, sensitive skin, skin irritation or flea infestation.

 Simply put, not keeping up with your dog’s health and grooming regime will lead to a foul odor.
+We hope after reading this article you’re ready to help your dog on the way to smelling great.
 With the help of a high quality dog shampoo, you can keep your dog’s coat and skin in optimum condition while eliminating any bad smells.
 For more tips on grooming and bathing your dog check out this great guide.

-If you have any concerns about your dog’s skin or coat health, always check with your veterinarian.
+If you have any concerns about your dog’s skin or coat health, always contact your veterinarian.